-The NYC Department of Finance and the IRS are trying to reach New York City residents who appear to be eligible for, but did not claim the Earned Income Tax Credit (EITC) on their 2009 federal returns.
+The NYC Department of Finance and the IRS are trying to reach New York City residents who appear to be eligible for, but did not claim the Earned Income Tax Credit on their 2012 federal tax returns.
 IRS already sent these individuals a letter, but they did not reply.
 Letter for those with dependents.
 Letter for those without dependents.

-NYC will be sending second notices to 6,239 residents in February 2013 and we welcome your help in alerting clients to this mailing.
-NYC also issued a news release on February 20, 2013 to announce the mailing.
+NYC will be sending second notices to 5,067 residents in February of 2016 and we welcome your help in alerting clients to this mailing.

-The letter will include instructions, worksheets and information on where to get help.
-Taxpayers who receive these letters may be eligible to receive up to $5,028 from the IRS, but they must reply and provide the requested information.
+The letter includes instructions, worksheets and information on where to get help.
+Those who receive these letters may be eligible to receive up to $5,891 from the IRS for tax year 2012, but they must reply and provide the requested information.

 How Can You Help?